pulumi/pulumi-azure/CONTRIBUTING.md

 ## Committing Generated Code

 Code generated for Pulumi SDKs should be checked in as part of the pull request containing a particular change.
-To generate code after making changes, run `make` from the root of this repository.
+To generate code after making changes, run `make -f Makefile.github development` from the root of this repository.

-If a large number of seemingly-unrelated diffs are produced by `make` (for example, lots of changes to comments unrelated to the change you are making), ensure that the latest dependencies for the provider are installed by running `make ensure` in the root of the repository.

 ## Running Integration Tests